 Great inclusion training can still fall flat if it’s delivered to the wrong people.
-In this article, Angela Peacock—Director of Global Diversity and Inclusion at PDT Global (part of Affirmity)—examines some of the ways that training should be adjusted to the needs of different levels of your organization.
+In this article, Angela Peacock—Director of Global Diversity and Inclusion at GP Strategies (an Affirmity inclusion training partner)—examines some of the ways that training should be adjusted to the needs of different levels of your organization.

 We’re often asked if we would put a group of senior executives through our inclusion escape room workshop.
 The answer is always the same: “it depends”.

 It depends on where your organization is on its journey, and it depends on where your executives are on theirs.
 While many executive teams know exactly the right things to say when it comes to diversity and inclusion, whether they actually mean those words, or indeed whether they actually get what they’re saying, is another matter entirely.

 Providing the right message at the right time is critical for any audience with limited time on its hands.
 We hear from many DE&I professionals who feel they only get one “shot” at passing on any training experience to senior executives.
 It’s high-stakes stuff: getting it wrong reflects badly on the department as well as the provider, and can leave the business lagging behind for years to come.